Deitox/kestrel_engine/docs/remediation_plan.md

 **Goal:** Plugin panics or reloads never destabilize the editor, watchdog metrics remain accurate, and isolated plugin metadata no longer leaks.

-**Status:** **Mostly Complete** - `app::plugin_runtime` now owns the host/manager pair, regression tests validate panic isolation and watchdog surfacing, and isolated proxies own their metadata.
-A manual soak confirmation remains.
+**Status:** **Complete** - `app::plugin_runtime` now owns the host/manager pair, regression tests validate panic isolation and watchdog surfacing, isolated proxies own their metadata, and a manual soak run on 2025-11-20 (`EXAMPLE_DYNAMIC_FORCE_PANIC=1 cargo run --bin isolated_plugin_cli -- --manifest perf/plugin_panic_manifest.json --plugin example_dynamic --steps 6`) confirmed that the isolated host crashes cleanly while the editor/runtime keep running.
+The soak output is archived in `perf/plugin_panic_soak.log` so future runs can be compared or repeated.

 **Tasks**
 - [x] Replace the swap/restore pattern in `PluginRuntimeScope` with direct borrowing (manager now lives on `App`, so no guard is required).